staneja14/Selenium/README.md

 2. Once the driver is created, we will implement its methods.
 Web Driver is nothing but an interface which provides all the methods for automation.
 Driver is an interface.

-3. We have to do one more thing to invoke the browser.
+3. We have to do one more thing to invoke browser.
 The .exe file is the browser driver file.
 You have to mention the file path in System.setProperty() method.

 4. Every object may not have an ID, className or name.
 So, CSS and XPath are preferred.